DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/homework.md

 **Please select the statements that are correct**

-- Kafka Node is responsible to store topics
+- Kafka Node is responsible to store topics [x]
-- Zookeeper is removed from Kafka cluster starting from version 4.0
+- Zookeeper is removed from Kafka cluster starting from version 4.0 [x]
-- Retention configuration ensures the messages not get lost over specific period of time.
+- Retention configuration ensures the messages not get lost over specific period of time. [x]
-- Group-Id ensures the messages are distributed to associated consumers
+- Group-Id ensures the messages are distributed to associated consumers [x]

 ### Question 2:

 **Please select the Kafka concepts that support reliability and availability**

-- Topic Replication
+- Topic Replication [x]
-- Topic Paritioning
+- Topic Partioning
 - Consumer Group Id
-- Ack All
+- Ack All [x]